-Several years ago I reached a milestone.
-I turned the big 4-0.
-It’s been a little weird, and I have to admit I never imagined being 40 years old.
-It never crossed my mind as far as what life would be like at this age; however, it seems to me that things are not much different than they’ve always been.
-However, there is one thing that I could have never imagined: that is becoming a father of three.
+Turning the big 4-0 was a little weird.
+I have to admit I never imagined being 40 years old.
+What life would be like at this age never crossed my mind.
+And things are not much different than they’ve always been.
+However, I’ve done one thing in 40 years that I never could have imagined: I became a father of three.

 - My perspective has gone from a “me” perspective to a “we” perspective.

 - I’m more patient.
-This is a daily battle, but way more patient.
+This is a daily battle, but I’m way more patient.

-- I’m not as risky.
+- I don’t take as many risks.
 A failed risk has bigger consequences after fatherhood.

 - I don’t give up.
 You have no choice but to overcome challenges for your family.